Resources for Property Research

 The King County Recorder's Office holds real property records including deeds, easements, mortgage documents, liens, and bills of sale.
 Tracing these documents back through time will reveal owners' names and other information.
 You may search online for these records as well as excise tax information, registered land, and plat names.
 Recordings prior to 1991 that are not available on the Recorder's website can be accessed at the King County Archives.

-The Seattle Department of Planning and Development Microfilm Library has building permits from the 1890s to the present and building plans for single-family residences from 1974 to the present.
+The Seattle Department of Construction and Inspections Microfilm Library has building permits from the 1890s to the present and building plans for single-family residences from 1974 to the present.

 Fire insurance maps, such as Sanborns, can also be useful for researching building histories and land use.
 The Seattle Public Library has Sanborn maps available online, accessible with a library card number.
 Kroll maps can also be useful in determining property lines and plat names.
 These can be accessed in several locations, including the Seattle Public Library, the Seattle Municipal Archives, and the University of Washington.
 Historic and current zoning maps are available on our website.